 "The idea of creating a website devoted to trivia related to all-things-Alice occurred to me while researching (and drinking) my favorite draft beer, Guinness, an Irish, not an English, dark brew.
 In the 1930s and 1950s, advertising wizards hired by the Guinness brewery in Dublin used images of Alice and her non-beer-drinking acquaintances in their marketing literature.

 "Like drinking beer, a website devoted to trivia about Alice and her worlds, both historical and modern, seemed to be a noble calling."

 Kathleen Valentine - Author

 Every so often I come across prose that is...mature.
 I was reading Kathleen Valentine's "Each Angel Burns" and found myself immediately drawn into a story of ethereal grace and sensuality, tinged with humor.
-Valentine is one of those rare individuals who has intimate knowledge of human frailities and the best and worst of humanity, but instead of approaching them with an ax, she directs scenes by giving power to nuances.
-And she does it with an emotional and lyrical cadence that is a joy to feel.
+Valentine is one of those rare individuals who has intimate knowledge of human frailities and the best and worst of humanity.
+She directs scenes by giving power to nuances, and she does it with an emotional and lyrical cadence that I rarely see.